dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 for a future conversation.
 On top it is OK to say that "there is not enough information at this point so we cannot start anything".
 The master can be sad in the present as long as  him or the company can be happy in the future.

+## C. Excellence intolerance.

+I was trying to get to a striking pictorial to explain this, until luckily I stumbled to a diagram similar to this:

+flawed/or not developed yet --> works without flaws / "bugs" --> Excellent

 ## On glass walls